h2oai/steam/README.md

 # Installing, Starting, and Using Steam and the H2O Scoring Service

-This document is meant for H2O developers and describes how to install, start, and use Steam on an in-house YARN cluster.
-External users should review the [README.md](docs/README.md) file within the **/docs** folder.
+This document is meant for H2O developers and describes how to install, start, and use Steam on an in-house YARN cluster using the steamY repository rather than the Steam binary.
+External users, or users who want to test the Steam binary should review the files within the **/docs** (YARN cluster) and **/demo** (standalone/local cluster) folders.

 ## Requirements